 8. Embrace Quiet Time and Solitude

-Writing in a journal during your quiet time is also a great idea.
-It lets you think about your day and your feelings, and you might start to see patterns you didn’t notice before.
-Writing helps you get your thoughts straight, and that makes it easier to understand those intuitive nudges.
-You don’t have to spend hours alone; even a few minutes a day can make a difference.
-As you get used to it, you’ll start to feel more connected to yourself and more confident in your instincts.
-It’s all about making space for your inner wisdom to shine.
+Writing in your journal during your quiet time is a good way to process your day and your feelings.
+You may start to notice patterns that you weren’t aware of before.
+Writing things down can also help you to organize your thoughts, making it easier to understand those intuitive nudges you’re getting.
+You don’t have to spend hours in silence; even a few minutes a day can make a difference.
+As you get used to it, you’ll start to feel more connected to yourself, and more confident in your own instincts.
+It’s all about giving your intuition a chance to speak.

 How Can I Trust And Act On My Intuition